DelphiWorlds/Mosco/README.md

 # Mosco

-This repository is for documentation, the installers and for reporting issues
+This repository is for source for use in clients, documentation, and for reporting issues

+The latest release version can be downloaded [here](https://www.delphiworlds.com/mosco/latest), and older installers are [here](https://www.delphiworlds.com/mosco/older).

 ## Description

 Mosco is an application for macOS that provides functionality to help ease the iOS/macOS development process

 ## Installation

-Installers for Mosco can be found in the [Bin folder](Bin)

 Installation is straightforward - run the installer and follow the prompts